ksolmundson/PopGenomics/README.md

 ##Part 5: Run Treemix, plot outputs in R, perform ad hoc test for number of migration events

-##Part 6: Run PLINK ROH on VCF, plot outputs in R
+##Part 6: Calculate ROH with PLINK and ROHan, plot outputs in R